-Southeastern Wisconsin is a great place to do business.
-And there’s no better location in Southeastern Wisconsin than Jefferson and Dodge counties.
+South central Wisconsin is a great place to do business.
+And there’s no better location than Greater Jefferson County.
 Safe, family-oriented, vibrant business and civic communities surrounded by picturesque farmland, the area offers the best of Wisconsin living and a business-friendly infrastructure that includes high capacity utilities, great access to transportation, a lower cost of doing business and numerous tax and business incentives at the state and local level.

 Abundant transportation options and close access to a large customer and supplier base